Five squares in arithmetic progression over quadratic fields: A diophantine problem over

 \

-Let $D$ be a squarefree integer.
-We will denote by $C_D$ the curve over $\bQ$ that classify the arithmetic progressions of type $\{3\}$.
-As a consequence of the above result, we get the following geometric characterization.
+Let $D$ be a square-free integer.
+We will denote by $C_D$ the curve over $\bQ$ that classifies the arithmetic progressions of type $\{3\}$.
+As a consequence of the previous result, we get the following geometric characterization.

-\begin{cor} Let $D$ be a squarefree integer.
+\begin{cor} Let $D$ be a square-free integer.
 Non-constant arithmetic progressions of five squares over $\bQ(\sqrt{D})$, up to equivalences, are in bijection with the set $C_D(\bQ)$. \end{cor}

 The curve $C_D$ has remarkable properties that we are going to show in the sequel.
-First of all, the curve $C_D$ is a non singular curve over $\bQ$ of genus 5 that can be given by the following equations in $\bP^4$:
+First of all, the curve $C_D$ is a non-singular curve over $\bQ$ of genus 5 that can be given by the following equations in $\bP^4$:

 where we use the following convention: for $i,j,k \in\{0,\dots,4\}$ distinct, $F_{ijk}$ denotes the curve that classifies the arithmetic progressions $\{a_n\}_n$ (modulo equivalence) such that $a_i=d_iX_i^2$, $a_j=d_jX_j^2$, $a_k=d_kX_k^2$, where $d_i=1$ if $i\ne 3$ and $d_3=D$.